 Selfish attitude and frustration

 Spiritual philosopher Emanuel Swedenborg describes a social sphere of selfish individuals who want to thwart the plans, hopes and ambitions of each other present there.
 So after a while nobody ever gets what they want – whether it be pleasure, status, power.
 All want to prevent others getting their own way.
-Anyone’s desire to be top dog is foiled.
+The rest foil any individual’s desire to stay top dog.
 As long as the people present insist they deserve to have what they want, they will be continually frustrated.

 He contrasts this dreadful scenario with a happy picture of peace and harmony.
 It may sound idealistic but it is not too difficult to imagine a community scene where people want what is good for others rather than striving to get what they want for themselves.
 In other words we can learn better patience for getting what we ourselves need if we are more mindful of the needs of others.
 A sense of frustration can only come about when I unreasonably expect to have what I want for me.